 A player’s grade matches their age at the end of December 2018, so if a player turns 11 during the year (i.e. born during the calendar year of 2007) they will play in 11th grade for the 2018 season.

-Girls may choose to play in their age grade, or a grade lower, in the mixed Saturday leagues, the Girls Only League (Sunday) or both.
+Girls may choose to play in their age grade, or a grade lower.
+In the mixed Saturday leagues or the Girls Only League (Sunday) or both.

 Please refer to the “Programmes” page for more information on each grade.

-Once registrations have closed any grades that have a large number of players per team (e.g. 4 or 5 subs) may have some players moved up/down to form a combined team.
+> Once registrations have closed, any grades that have a large number of players per team (e.g. 4 or 5 subs) may have some players moved up/down a grade to form a combined team.

-In exceptional circumstances a player demonstrating elite ability may be given dispensation to play up at the discretion of the Junior Club Captain and the Junior Development Coach.
+> In exceptional circumstances a player demonstrating elite ability may be given dispensation to play up at the discretion of the Junior Club Captain and Capital Football.

 First Kicks (4-6yrs) is played on Saturday mornings (9.00-10.00) on the main field at Grenada North Park.
 Entrance is off Nassau Ave, opposite 10/12 Nassau Ave.
 Park in the carpark and walk past the buildings to the main ground (the small fields in the center of the image below).